coder/code-server/README.md

  - Rewrite assets used in the CSS (like icons) or as images to use the base URL.
  - Change the loader to use the base URL.
  - Change the web socket to use the base URL.
- - Set the favicon (using a relative path).
+ - Set the favicon using a relative path.
  - Modify the file service to support writing from an asynchronous stream (for uploading files).
  - Add a file prefix to ignore for temporary files created during upload.